modxcms/fred/docs/system_settings/index.md

 Fred can use plugins that tap into different element types.
 The Image Editor targets any wrapper elements that also have a `data-fred-name` attribute and are set to `contenteditable="true" data-fred-rte="true"`.

-### Template IDs (fred.template_ids)

-The Template IDs are a comma separated list of templates to launch Fred on.
-Fred Templates can not have the content area edited in the backend, and existing templates that are switched to Fred Templates will have the content wrapped in the *Default Element*.

 ### Generated Images Path (fred.generated_images_path)

 Path to the folder where automatically generated images (screenshots of blueprints and elements) will be stored. `{assets_path}` placeholder can be used to replace with current assets folder path.